kristianfreeman/roam-backup/README.md

 Backups will be generated using Puppeteer and saved into the `backups` folder (`config.backupFolder`, can be changed) of an S3 bucket of your choice.

+*Note from the dev:* I'm using Roam more infrequently in favor of org-mode/plain text note-taking so this project is somewhat unmaintained.
+I'm looking for people to help test/update [this PR](https://github.com/signalnerve/roam-backup/pull/6) which fixes some outstanding issues.

 ## Usage

 You can get `roam-backup` up and running in just a few minutes!
 The best part is that **you don't need to deploy anything!**